dongchanlim/Capstone_Coca_Cola/README.md

 ---

 ## Proposed Solution
 Our solution focuses on survival analysis applied to unplanned downtime data, enabling the prediction of time-to-failure before critical equipment failure occurs.

 Using predictive models, we can allocate maintenance schedules tailored to minimize unplanned operational disruptions.

 This approach empowers Swire Coca-Cola to anticipate failures, reduce operational downtime, and optimize maintenance resources, thereby improving production capacity and reducing costs.

 ---

 ## Model Performance Highlights
-The ElasticNet model demonstrated superior predictive performance, achieving:
+Among the multiple variations of regression model, The ElasticNet regression model demonstrated superior predictive performance, achieving:

-Test RMSE: 82.27
+- Test RMSE: 82.27
-Test MSE: 6767.92
+- Test MSE: 6767.92

 This model effectively balances bias and variance, making it a reliable choice for predicting maintenance outcomes and optimizing operations.

 ---
 ## Key Insights from Survival Analysis
 Our survival analysis revealed the following average failure times for equipment at key plant locations:

-Roma (G812): Equipment fails, on average, within 0.47 days.
+- Roma (G812): Equipment fails, on average, within 0.47 days.
-Cota (G816): Average failure time is 0.65 days.
+- Cota (G816): Average failure time is 0.65 days.
-Suzuka (G221): Equipment tends to fail after 1.24 days.
+- Suzuka (G221): Equipment tends to fail after 1.24 days.

 These insights provide actionable recommendations for preemptive maintenance, helping reduce unplanned downtime across locations.

 ---